Posted on January 2, 2012

 - Requires that mentally ill individuals who are ineligible to possess firearms be reported to the Colorado Bureau of Investigation, the agency that processes firearm purchaser background checks; and

-- Effective July 1, 2013, prohibits the sale, transfer and possession of certain large-capacity ammunition magazines.
+- Prohibits the sale, transfer and possession of certain large-capacity ammunition magazines.

 Colorado does not, however: